 Gainesville is a small town in Georgia that is also fun to visit during the Christmas season.
 Christmas on Green Street is the big local event here.
 This is a Victorian festival held on the first Sunday in December each year.
 When you stop into town for it, you can check out the antique car procession, Christmas floats, and live camel and Wise Men.
 You’ll typically see people in Victorian costumes, enjoy refreshments from open houses, and see luminaries lining the street.
 The Gainesville Rotary also hosts an annual tree lighting ceremony, and hot chocolate and cider are hosted around a warm fire pit.

 Stone Mountain is a fun place to visit for the whole family at any time of the year, and Christmas is no exception.
 This Georgia destination is known for its Christmas shows with lots of lights.
-The festivities run from November 11 to January 3 and include a Rudolph the Red-Nosed Reindeer 4-D movie, Skylights Spectacular, character meet and greets, and lots of live performances.
+The festivities are family friendly and include a Summit Skyride, Scenic Railroad, character meet and greets, and lots of live performances.
 There’s a great home light display at 1833 Smokerise in Stone Mountain, in which the family collects donations for Children’s Healthcare of Atlanta.

-The last Christmas town we’ll mention here is Columbus, Georgia, which hosts the Christmas Made in the South show at the Columbus Convention and Trade Center.
-Get ready for the season by shopping here October 27-29, enjoying delicious food, and seeing live entertainment like the Queen’s Carolers.
+Columbus, Georgia hosts the Christmas Made in the South show at the Columbus Convention and Trade Center.
+Get ready for the season by shopping here in November, enjoying delicious food, and seeing live entertainment like the Queen’s Carolers.
 Then make sure to check out the town’s Christmas parade.
-Ludy’s Christmas Light Spectacular is a festive light show here that you can see between Thanksgiving and New Year’s Eve from 6-10pm and until 10:30pm on Fridays and Saturdays.
+Ludy’s Christmas Light Spectacular is a festive light show that you can see between Thanksgiving and New Year’s Eve.